Ayurveda

 There are eight limbs of Ayurveda for humans, plus three branches that relate to animals, plants and farming.
 General medicine (kāyacikitsā), is one of the eight limbs and provides prerequisite, essential information to learn and practice the other limbs and branches.
 It is also generally the only limb studied in any depth outside of India.
 An Ayurvedic physician in India must undergo a 5 ½ year post-graduate degree program (Bachelor’s of Ayurvedic Medicine and Surgery, or BAMS) to become qualified as an entry-level practitioner.
 One could continue to study for a lifetime beyond that, to learn all the branches and limbs and probably never reach the end of what there is to study in this vast ocean.

 We can study Ayurveda with an aim to support healing in others or ourselves.
 We can study it for an hour or a lifetime.
-Our Embodied Ayurveda & Yoga online course is an in-depth exploration of foundational elements of general medicine (kāyacikitsā), with live guidance and community.
-It is designed to be valuable whether you want to learn Ayurveda to apply to yourself or your family, or whether you wish to have a solid foundation from which to continue your studies in order to become a practitioner.
+Satsangam affiliate courses Foundations of Ayurveda Parts 1 & 2, are co-taught by Drs.
+Robert Svoboda and Claudia Welch and, together, those courses provide an in-depth exploration of foundational elements of general medicine (kāyacikitsā).
+They are designed to be valuable whether you want to learn Ayurveda to apply to yourself or your family, or whether you wish to have a solid foundation from which to continue your studies in order to become a practitioner.
+If you would like to learn more of the context in which Ayurveda exists, consider joining Vedic Threads, Satsangam’s signature membership offering.

 Foundational ancient, Sanskrit texts: